 Depending on the program, the usual course load for students is 12 to 18 semester hours during fall and spring terms.
 The usual course load for students during any entire summer session (two five-week sessions or one ten-week session) is 6 to 12 semester hours.
 Registration for more than 18 hours in the fall and spring or 12 hours for the entire summer (7 semester hours for a single five-week session) must carry the approval and signature of the Advisor and the Dean of Instruction.
-Mini-Mester registration is limited to 2 online courses per semester.
-No exceptions will be made to this procedure.
-Students are able to take additional Mini-Mester classes offered through classroom or hybrid delivery.
+Fall2/Spring2 and 8-week session (short session) registration is limited to 2 concurrently scheduled online course.
+A student may take 2 online Fall2/Spring2 courses if they are NOT enrolled in an online 8-week course.
+If enrolled in an online 8-week course in one or both 8-week sessions, the student may enroll in 1 Fall2/Spring2 online course.
+Students are able to take additional short-session classes offered through classroom and hybrid delivery.